JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

     {style="note"}

 5. Select the **Android**, **iOS**, **Desktop**, and **Web** targets.
-    Make sure that the **Share UI** option is selected for iOS and Web.
+    Make sure that the **Share UI** option is selected for iOS and web.
 6. Once you've specified all the fields and targets, click **Create** (**Download** in the web wizard).

    ![Create Compose Multiplatform project](create-compose-multiplatform-project.png){width=800}